evkx/evkx.github.io/content/models/tesla/model_3/Model_3_GEN1/_index.md

 ---
 title: Tesla Model 3 (GEN1)
 linktitle: "Model 3 GEN1"
 description: "Tesla Model 3 (GEN1) is an all-electric sedan with a WLTP range of up to 495 km (308 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true